Andrew Vaughn Player Props: White Sox vs. Orioles

 Andrew Vaughn At The Plate

-- Among the qualified hitters in MLB, he ranks 77th in batting average, 37th in on-base percentage, and 102nd in slugging.
+- Vaughn leads Chicago with an OBP of .404 this season while batting .261 with nine walks and five runs scored.

-- Vaughn will look to extend his five-game hitting streak.
-He's batting .353 during his last games.
+- Among the qualifying hitters in MLB action, he ranks 93rd in batting average, 44th in on-base percentage, and 120th in slugging.

-- This season, Vaughn has recorded at least one hit in 10 of 12 games (83.3%), and had multiple hits twice.
+- This season, Vaughn has posted at least one hit in 10 of 13 games (76.9%), and had multiple hits twice.

-- In 12 games played this season, he has not hit a long ball.
+- He has not gone deep in his 13 games this season.

-- Vaughn has driven in a run in seven games this season (58.3%), including two games with multiple runs batted in.
+- In seven games this season (53.8%), Vaughn has picked up an RBI, including two games with multiple runs batted in.

 - He has scored a run in two games this season, and had multiple runs in one of those games.